System and programme

 What is Galileo?

 Galileo is the European Union's Global Satellite Navigation System (GNSS).
 Like the other global systems, Galileo provides radio signals for position, navigation and timing purposes.
-When completed, Galileo will offer the following services: Open Service, Public Regulated Service, Search and Rescue Service, High Accuracy Service, and Commercial Authentication Service.
+When completed, Galileo will offer the following services: Open Service, Public Regulated Service, Search and Rescue Service, High Accuracy Service, and Signal Authentication Service.
 Click here for more information.

 What is Galileo?